Section 500: Faculty Affairs

 Emeritus status shall confer life-long academic appointments and faculty status at Montana State University-Northern except as follows:

-- The obligation to perform duties.
+- There is no obligation to perform duties.

 Emeritus status shall confer life-long academic appointments and faculty status at Montana State University-Northern and shall be supported by: